EdenGri/evolutionary_algorithm_temperature_prediction/README.md

 1. A terminal set with a wider range of constants may be able to represent more complex solutions
 2. A larger number of constants may increase the diversity of the initial population and may result in a more efficient search of the solution space.

 We can see in the following chart the chosen terminal set doesn't bring a big change.
-However, the change made the tree more readable and performanse is better.
+However, the change made the tree more readable and bring a better performance.

 ![](./photos/findings-terminal-set.png)